brisa-build/brisa/docs/building-your-application/configuring/brisa-config-js.md

 ---
-description: Use brisa.config.js file to configure Brisa.
+description: Use brisa.config.ts file to configure Brisa.
 ---

-# `brisa.config.js` options
+# `brisa.config.ts` options

 The `brisa.config.(js|ts|jsx|tsx)` file is the main configuration file for an application using the Brisa framework.
 This file should export by default an object that satisfies the `Configuration` type structure.
 Below is a detailed explanation of how to define this configuration file and a unified example with comments on default values and how to configure them.